radical-collaboration/facts/docs/source/quickstart.rst

     python3 runFACTS.py test

-Note that if you are running FACTS using localhost as a resource, all the input files for the experiment (which can be tens of GB) will get copied to ``~/radical.pilot.sandbox``.
+Note that all the input files for the experiment (which can be tens of GB if you are doing local sea-level projections that rely upon CMIP output) will get copied to a sandbox created for each run.
+If you are running FACTS using localhost as a resource, this sandbox directory is ``~/radical.pilot.sandbox``.
 If you have space limits on your home directory, you may want to make this a symlink to a directory with fewer space limits prior to running FACTS.
+The task-level ``.out`` and ``.err`` files in the sandbox are key to debugging module-level code failures; thus, this sandbox is not deleted by default.
+However, if you wish to save space and do not need these files for debugging, you may wish to save space by deleting the subdirectories of the sandbox folder after each run.

-Note that the data files for a FACTS experiment and transfered to the compute resource with each experiment run.
+Note that the data files for a FACTS experiment are transfered to the compute resource with each experiment run.
 Thus, while it might in principle be possible to run FACTS on your desktop and use a remote HPC resource, you probably don't want to do this.
+Most likely, you want to install and run FACTS directly on the remote resource.
 At a minimum, you will want to have a fast, high-capacity network connection to the resource.

 Installing and Using FACTS on a GNU/Linux Container
 ----------------------------------------------------------------------